 - Creating strategic plans for the Board and approving mission statements and strategic plans for the institutions, as well as monitoring progress toward strategic goals.

 - Creating and monitoring implementation of broad policies.

 - Approving budgets, tuition and fees, bonding, investment policies, and other business and finance matters.

 - Managing and controlling property and capital projects.

-- Hiring and evaluating performance of the university presidents and special school superintendents.
+- Hiring and evaluating performance of the university presidents.

 - Maintaining oversight on matters related to personnel and employment relations; administering the Regent Merit System and coordinating Regent collective bargaining activities.